c3rb3ru5d3d53c/binlex/README.md

 Most projects attempting this use Python to generate traits, but it's slow.
 When working with a lot of malware binaries, it is much better to use a faster compiled language like C++.

 # Use Cases
-- YARA Signature Creation/Automation (single sample or many)
+- YARA Signature Creation/Automation
+- Identifying Code-Reuse
+- Threat Hunting
-- Machine Learning
+- Machine Learning Malware Detection

 # Installing